-Social recommendations like Twitter retweets and mentions, Facebook comments, likes, and shares, etc. are called social signals.
+Social recommendations like Facebook shares, comments, and likes, Twitter mentions and retweets, etc. are called social signals.

-Note: Google encourages website owners to build their social media presence as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
-Matt Cutts, the head of Google’s web spam team has stated that Google takes a cautious approach when it comes to assessing social media signals, as so many things change quickly on social media.
-Without a perfect ‘map,’ Google is understandably reticent to assign more importance to social signals over other aspects of their search algorithm.
-In short, Google’s strategy is a sensible one - “wait and see” how things develop over time, as sites that provide value tend to develop longevity, trust and authority, and these are the websites that Google naturally wants to ascribe higher search rankings to.
+Note: Google encourages website owners to build their social presence as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
+Matt Cutts, the head of Google’s web spam team has stated that Google takes a cautious approach when it comes to social signals, as so many things change quickly on social media.
+Without a perfect ‘map,’ Google is understandably reticent to assign too much importance to the social sphere over other aspects of their search algorithm.
+In short, Google’s strategy is to “wait and see” how things develop over time, as websites that provide value develop longevity, trust and authority, and these are the websites that Google naturally wants to rank higher in its search engine listings.

 Social Signal Sources

-Social media sites that search engines look to when measuring social signals include:
+Social sites that search engines like Google look to when measuring social signals include:

 (Number of active Facebook users.
 Source: Statista.com)